yoeo/guesslang/docs/typehints.rst

       ...

-* A really long type that have been replaced by an alias to avoid overcomplicated type hints:
+* A really long type that have been replaced by an alias to avoid over-complicated type hints:

 .. code-block:: python
   :linenos: